ouzo12/httping-rrdgraph/README.md

 make sure rrdtool and httping are installed

-Try run httping-graph.sh manualy to see if any errors it not it should start making graphs It will take 5-10 min before you can see it on the .png pictures
+Try run httping-graph.sh manualy to see if any errors it not it should start making graphs.<br>
+It will take 5-10 min before you can see it on the .png pictures